Daudsu Jamaludin: Johor Darul Ta'zim F.C.

 During 2014 and 2015 Malaysia Super League seasons, Daudsu playing for Johor Darul Ta'zim F.C.
-He rarely played in the team end up made no appearances in 2014 season and made 4 appearances in 2015 season.
-He made his debut with the team in the 2015 AFC Champions League qualifying play-off against Bangkok Glass that end up his team lost 3–0.
+He rarely played on the team and ended up making no appearances in 2014 season and making 4 appearances in 2015 season.
+He made his debut with the team in the 2015 AFC Champions League qualifying play-off against Bangkok Glass which his team lost 3–0.

 Return to Kelantan FA

-In 2016, Daudsu return to his former team to give Kelantan so much needed experience after a successful two-year stint with Johor Darul Ta'zim.
+In 2016, Daudsu returned to his former team to give Kelantan much-needed experience after a successful two-year stint with Johor Darul Ta'zim.